Starc left out as England signal attacking intent in Ashes

 The big news ahead of one of the most eagerly anticipated Ashes series in many years, as in-form, attacking England take on World Test Champions Australia, came from the tourists, as they replaced Mitchell Starc with Josh Hazlewood in their bowling attack.

 Around Birmingham the atmosphere had reached fever pitch in the glorious Midlands sunshine.
-Fifteen wins from their previous 17 test matches has home support dreaming of a first Ashes series win since 2015.
+Eleven wins from their previous 13 test matches has the home support dreaming of a first Ashes series win since 2015.

 Looking to win the series on English soil for the first time in 22 years, Australia boast the top three batsmen in the world rankings, as well as a bowling attack to be feared.

-Note: (This story has been corrected to fix statistic in paragraph 4)